Karl Carstens: World War II

 From 1939 to 1945, during the Second World War, Carstens was a member of an anti-aircraft artillery (Flak) unit in the Luftwaffe, reaching the rank of Leutnant (Second Lieutenant) by the war's end.
-In 1940 he joined the Nazi Party; reportedly, he had applied for admission in 1937 to avoid detrimental treatment when he worked as a law clerk.
+In 1940, he joined the Nazi Party; reportedly, he had applied for admission in 1937 to avoid detrimental treatment when he worked as a law clerk.
 He had, however, joined the Nazi SA paramilitary organisation already in 1934.

 Post-war years

-In 1944 Carstens married the medical student Veronica Prior in Berlin.
-After the war he became a lawyer in his hometown Bremen, and from 1949 acted as a councillor of the city's Senate.
-From 1950 he also worked as lecturer at the University of Cologne, where he habilitated two years later.
-In 1954 he joined the diplomatic service of the German Foreign Office, serving as West German representative at the Council of Europe in Strasbourg.
-In 1955 he joined the Christian Democratic Union (CDU) under Chancellor Konrad Adenauer.
+In 1944, Carstens married the medical student Veronica Prior in Berlin.
+After the war, he became a lawyer in his hometown Bremen, and from 1949 acted as a councillor of the city's Senate.
+From 1950, he also worked as a lecturer at the University of Cologne, where he habilitated two years later.
+In 1954, he joined the diplomatic service of the German Foreign Office, serving as West German representative at the Council of Europe in Strasbourg.
+In 1955, he joined the Christian Democratic Union (CDU) under Chancellor Konrad Adenauer.

-In July 1960 Carstens reached the position of secretary of state at the Foreign Office and in the same year was also appointed as professor for public and international law at University of Cologne.
-During the grand coalition government of 1966-1969 under Chancellor Kurt Georg Kiesinger, he first served as secretary of state in the Ministry of Defence, and after 1968 as head of the German Chancellery.
+In July 1960, Carstens reached the position of Secretary of State at the Foreign Office and in the same year was also appointed as professor for public and international law at the University of Cologne.
+During the grand coalition government of 1966–1969 under Chancellor Kurt Georg Kiesinger, he first served as Secretary of State in the Ministry of Defence, and after 1968 as head of the German Chancellery.

-In 1972 Carstens was first elected into the Bundestag, of which he was a member until 1979.
-From May 1973 until October 1976 he was chairman of the CDU/CSU parliamentary group, succeeding Rainer Barzel.
-During that time he was an outspoken critic of left-wing tendencies in the German student movement and particular accused the governing Social Democratic Party of Germany (SPD) of being too soft on left-wing extremists.
+In 1972, Carstens was first elected into the Bundestag, of which he was a member until 1979.
+From May 1973 until October 1976, he was chairman of the CDU/CSU parliamentary group, succeeding Rainer Barzel.
+During that time, he was an outspoken critic of left-wing tendencies in the German student movement and particularly accused the governing Social Democratic Party of Germany (SPD) of being too soft on left-wing extremists.
 He also famously denounced the author and Nobel laureate Heinrich Böll as a supporter of left-wing terrorism (specifically, the Baader-Meinhof Gang) for his 1974 novel The Lost Honour of Katharina Blum.

 After the 1976 federal elections, which made the CDU/CSU the largest group in parliament, Carstens was elected president of the Bundestag on 14 December 1976.
 The CDU/CSU had also reached a majority in the Federal Convention electing the President of Germany, and in 1979 the party nominated Carstens, though in contestation due to his Nazi past, as candidate, whereafter incumbent President Walter Scheel (FDP) chose to renounce a second term.